abbott567/blog/src/posts/european-accessibility-act-what-you-need-to-know/content.md

 - What's the difference between the EAA, the EU Web Accessibility Directive, the Public Sector Bodies Accessibility Regulations, and EN 301 549?
 - What impact does Brexit have on the EAA?

-These are all great questions to ask.
 So, let's try and break it down!

 ### The EU Web Accessibility Directive
 The [EU Web Accessibility Directive 2016](https://en.wikipedia.org/wiki/Web_Accessibility_Directive) is aimed at *public sector* websites and mobile applications in Europe.

-The focus is on both improving the accessibility of these things and making the user experience more consistent for people with disabilities.
+The intent behind the directive is mainly to improve the accessibility of websites and mobile apps.
+However, as a cool consolation prize, it also makes the user experience more consistent for people with disabilities.

 It only applies to you if you're a public sector body in Europe, including the UK, as it was implemented in 2016 before [Brexit](https://en.wikipedia.org/wiki/Brexit).